 To undergo the trimodal therapy (chemotherapy, surgery and radiation), patients must be strong enough to heal properly following surgery, endure the toxicity of chemotherapy and be able to safely receive radiation treatments.
 Patients who may have had radiation treatments in the past may have reached the limit that the body can safely tolerate, making the treatment option no longer viable.
 Mesothelioma patients undergoing multimodality treatment may experience side effects associated with each of the treatment options utilized for their case.

 |Side Effects of Common Mesothelioma Treatments|

 When a patient's care team is combining treatments, they must consider how the treatments interact and impact one another.
 Doctors consider side effects that may result following each treatment and how that may impact the efficacy of the following therapies, but also how the therapies may eliminate future treatment options.
-For example, pleural mesothelioma patients that undergo P/D cannot receive adjuvant radiotherapy because of the risks associated with radiation and the lungs.
 These potential trade-offs must be considered by a patient’s care team when determining the best treatment options for an individual’s case.

 Author: Linda Molinari

 Editor in Chief, Mesothelioma Cancer AllianceRead about Linda